Nebraska Revised Statute 9-1304

 (2) The Department of Health and Human Services may submit any certified debt of twenty-five dollars or more to the collection system except when the validity of the debt is legitimately in dispute.
 The submission of debts of past-due support shall be a continuous process that allows the amount of debt to fluctuate up or down depending on the actual amount owed.

-(3) The Department of Revenue may submit to the collection system any amount of outstanding state tax liability owed by a taxpayer except when the validity of the outstanding state tax liability is legitimately in dispute.
-The inclusion of outstanding state tax liability in the amount owed shall be a continuous process that allows the amount owed to fluctuate up or down depending on the actual amount of outstanding state tax liability owed.
+(3) The Department of Revenue, the Department of Motor Vehicles, and the Department of Labor may submit to the collection system any amount of outstanding state liability owed by an obligor to the department except when the validity of the outstanding state liability is legitimately in dispute.
+The inclusion of outstanding state liability in the amount owed shall be a continuous process that allows the amount owed to fluctuate up or down depending on the actual amount of outstanding state liability owed.

-(5) The information obtained by an operator from the collection system in accordance with this section shall retain its confidentiality and shall only be used by the operator for the purposes of complying with the Gambling Winnings Setoff for Outstanding Debt Act.
-An employee or prior employee of an operator who unlawfully discloses any such information for any other purpose, except as otherwise specifically authorized by law, shall be subject to the same penalties specified by law for unauthorized disclosure of confidential information by an agent or employee of the operator.
+(5) The information obtained by an operator or the State Racing and Gaming Commission from the collection system in accordance with this section shall retain its confidentiality and shall only be used by the operator or the commission for the purposes of complying with the Gambling Winnings Setoff for Outstanding Debt Act.
+An employee or prior employee of an operator or the commission who unlawfully discloses any such information for any other purpose, except as otherwise specifically authorized by law, shall be subject to the same penalties specified by law for unauthorized disclosure of confidential information by an agent or employee of the agency to which the debt or outstanding state liability is owed.

-(6) The information obtained by the Department of Health and Human Services or the Department of Revenue from the operator in accordance with this section shall retain its confidentiality and shall only be used by either department in the pursuit of such department's debt or outstanding state tax liability collection duties and practices.
-An employee or prior employee of the Department of Health and Human Services or the Department of Revenue who unlawfully discloses any such information for any other purpose, except as specifically authorized by law, shall be subject to the penalties specified by law for unauthorized disclosure of confidential information by an agent or employee of either such department.
+(6) The information obtained by the Department of Health and Human Services, the Department of Motor Vehicles, the Department of Labor, or the Department of Revenue from the operator in accordance with this section shall retain its confidentiality and shall only be used by the department in the pursuit of such department's debt or outstanding state liability assessment and collection duties and practices.
+An employee or prior employee of the Department of Health and Human Services, the Department of Motor Vehicles, the Department of Labor, or the Department of Revenue who unlawfully discloses any such information for any other purpose, except as specifically authorized by law, shall be subject to the penalties specified by law for unauthorized disclosure of confidential information by an agent or employee of such department.

 Source